TCIRG1: Isoforms

+Function

+Through alternative splicing, TCIRG1 encodes two major protein isoforms related to subunits of the vacuolar ATPase (V-ATPase).
+These isoforms appear to have distinct biological roles.
+V-ATPase is a multisubunit enzyme that acidifies eukaryotic intracellular organelles, a process required for functions such as protein sorting, zymogen activation, and receptor-mediated endocytosis.
+The enzyme consists of a cytosolic V_{1} domain and a transmembrane V_{0} domain.

-TIRC7 is expressed in T lymphocytes and is essential for normal T cell activation.
-This variant uses a transcription start site that is within exon 5 of variant 1 followed by an intron as part of its 5' UTR.
+The TIRC7 isoform is expressed in T lymphocytes and is essential for normal T cell activation.
+This variant uses a transcription start site within exon 5 of variant 1 and incorporates an intron sequence into its 5′ UTR.

 TIRC7

 TIRC7 is a 75 kDa membrane protein, first described in 1998, that plays a central role in T cell activation.

 Expression

 TIRC7 is induced after immune activation on the cell surface of certain peripheral human T and B cells as well as monocytes and IL-10 expressing regulatory T cells.
 During immune activation, TIRC7 is co-localized with the T cell receptor and CTLA4 within the immune synapse of human T cells.
 At the protein and mRNA level, its expression is induced in lymphocytes in synovial tissues obtained from patients with rheumatoid arthritis or during rejection of solid organ transplants and bone marrow transplantation as well as in brain tissues obtained from patients with multiple sclerosis.